Thursday, April 30, 2026

 Untested War Machines - Starting Gear & Upkeep

 This is Part 2 in my series of mutilations to MAC Attack.
-The following rules will generate a PC's shitty starter mech.* Hopefully this leads to a lot of excitement when the players scavenge the destroyed remains of their foes after a battle.
+The following rules will generate a PC's shitty starter mech.* Hopefully this leads to a lot of excitement when the players scavenge the destroyed remains of their foes.
 The maintenance & repair rules are written to be punitive, because that's what my players are into.†

 Part 1: House Rules & Pilots